lamberta/devkit-doc/api/event.md

 subscribed to the given event type are executed.
 Returns `true` if the event was handled, otherwise `false`.

+### emitter.addListener (type, callback)

 ### emitter.on (type, callback)
 1. `type {string}` ---The name of the event type.
 2. `callback {function|string}` ---The dispatch function, or method name on an object.
 3. Return: `{this}`

 Add a callback function that is subscribed to a given event type.
 The function will execute when that event is emitted to the object.
+The method `addListener` is an alias for `on`.

 ~~~
 var emitter = new Emitter();